stutrek/react-multi-page-form/docs/src/app/docs/api/page.md

 	location: string,
 }

-// these are the props that each component in the flow must take type MyComponentProps = {
+// these are the props for each component in the flow.
-	register: UseFormRegister<MyDataType>
+// The default is { hookForm: UseFormReturn }
+type MyComponentProps = {
+    theme: string,
+    hookForm: UseFormReturn
 }

 export function MyMultiPageForm() {